Beckman Institute for Advanced Science and Technology: Beckman Fellowships

 The Beckman Institute offers a variety of fellowship programs, which enable researchers to work for short periods of time at the Institute.
 Beckman Postdoctoral Fellowships are awarded to Beckman scholars who receive 3-year appointments, including both a stipend and a research budget.
 The first Beckman postdoctoral scholars were Efrat Shimshoni (condensed matter physics) and Andrew Nobel (information theory and statistics).
 Beckman Graduate Fellowships are awarded to students who are working at the master's or doctorate level.
 Beckman Senior Fellowships are awarded to senior faculty from other institutions.

 Beckman Fellowships administered through the Beckman Institute should not be confused with those administered through the Center for Advanced Study (CAS) at the University of Urbana-Champaign.
 The CAS awards a series of Beckman Fellowships and Beckman Research Awards which support faculty at Urbana-Champaign in their research activities.
 These awards were funded through an endowment from Arnold and Mabel Beckman, given in the late 1970s, prior to the establishment of the Beckman Institute.
 They are administered separately and are awarded throughout the university, not just within the sciences.

 Research services

 The Beckman Institute hosts two major core research facilities.
 The Biomedical Imaging Center (BIC) includes the Magnetic Resonance Imaging Laboratory, the Molecular Imaging Laboratory, and the Ultrasound Imaging Laboratory.
 The Imaging Technology Group includes the Microscopy Suite and the Visualization Laboratory.

-Beckman Open House
+Beckman Institute Open House

-The Beckman Open House is a biennial event that is held in conjunction with UIUC Engineering Open House which is usually the second weekend in March.
+The Beckman Institute Open House is an annual event held in conjunction with UIUC Engineering Open House.